Published on

 Wrapping up

 One AddObservability() call gave you traces, metrics, and logs.
 A CircuitHandler and a handful of instruments turned the Blazor-specific risks -- runaway circuits, stranded sessions, drained connection pools -- into numbers you can chart.
 Your own counters became a business dashboard, and a single threshold turned that dashboard into an alert that pages you before users notice.
-All of it self-hosted, with nothing leaving your network.
 (One production note: this setup exports every trace, which is fine to start with; when volume grows you add a sampler, which Part 2 covers.)

 That is the frontend covered.
 The same AddObservability() foundation carries straight into the rest of the system: Part 2 follows a request from this Blazor app into the C# API and down to the exact SQL query as one trace, and Part 3 brings your background jobs -- even the ones with no SDK -- into the same SigNoz.
 The full series is on the index page.